Certified Nursing Assistant (CNA) State Test

 THE WRITTEN TEST

-If your state uses Pearson VUE (sometimes called Vue Pearson or pearsonvue) as their CNA testing agency (see the bottom of our "home" page to see which states use Pearson VUE testing agency) then you can go to pearsonvue.com and take a free practice test.
+If your state uses "PearsonVUE" as their CNA testing agency (see the bottom of our "home" page to see which states use "PearsonVUE" testing agency) then you can go to pearsonvue.com and take a free practice test.
 If you would like more practice tests we have a set of 3 separate test you can purchase on our "order products" page.

 You have 2 hours (in most states) to complete the written part of the CNA test.
 This is more then enough time so take your time, read the questions carefully.
 Most mistakes are from reading to fast.
 Remember, if you are not sure of an answer your FIRST choice of an answer is usually your best choice.
 DON"T go back and change an answer UNLESS you are SURE you were wrong the first time.
 After you are done with your written test you can hand it in and leave.

 THE SKILLS TEST (The information below is true for Colorado.
 It is also true for many other states.
-Check Pearson VUE's (Vue Pearson, pearsonvue) website to be sure the below information is also true for your state.)
+Check the Pearson VUE™ website to be sure the below information is also true for your state.)

 For your skills test you will be asked to perform 5 skills in a closed room with only the Evaluator and someone in the bed playing your client.
 The first skill for everyone is Handwashing so practice that skill well because you know you will be performing it.
 The next 4 skills are picked at random from your skills handbook.
 Those 4 skills can be ANY 4 of the 20+ skills in your CNA or certified nursing assistant handbook so you must study all of them.
 Studying the skills or watching someone else perform the skills WILL NOT be enough for you to pass the skills part of your state test.
 YOU MUST practice the skills for yourself.
 Performing the skills over and over will help you feel confident in performing them in front of the Evaluator on test day.
 Even if you do not have anyone willing to play the part of your client you can use a doll or even a pillow and still go through all the steps of each skill.

 You have 25 minutes (in most states, check your CNA handbook to be sure it is the same in your state) to complete the 5 skills.
 The Evaluator will give you a written list of the skills that you can refer too after you finish each skill.
 If the Evaluator tells you the 5 skills orally don't panic, just go wash your hands (Handwashing is everyones first skill) then you are allowed to ask her what your next skill is.
 Complete that skill and ask what the next skill is, etc. If you make a mistake in a skill tell the Evaluator " I made a mistake" she will ask you what the mistake was.
-Ask her if she wants you to continue with your skill on the step you are on OR if she wants you to go back to the step you made the mistake on and go from there.
+She will tell you is she wants you to continue with your skill on the step you are on OR if she wants you to go back to the step you made the mistake on and go from there.
 This is the ONLY time she can talk to you and answer a question.
 If you make another mistake after that just keep on going.
 You can only correct ONE mistake in each skill.
 Remember, you do not have to perform all the skills perfectly to pass.
 You can make some mistakes and still pass your test.
-What kind of mistakes and how many only Pearson VUE (Vue Pearson, pearsonvue) knows.
+What kind of mistakes and how many no one but the testing agency knows.

 IF YOU NEED HELP PRACTICING YOUR SKILLS CHECK OUT OUR VIDEO BELOW OR ON THE HOME PAGE.